bhallen/phonoalign/README.md

 Generates phonologically aware alignments of morphologically related forms; extracts useful information from those alignments

-# TODO
+## Current goal:
+Use SLL-style hypothesis distillation to improve alignments

-## Short term:
+## Additional goals:
 1. Generate counts of segment--segment mappings
 2. Create an alignment mode that separates stem from affix

-## Longer term:
-1. Use SLL-style hypothesis distillation to improve alignments

 # Credits